tigattack/tigattack/README.md

 ### Allo 👋

-I do all sorts on personal time, but my primary focus is PowerShell.
+I do all sorts on personal time, but my primary focus is PowerShell and automation.
 On work time, I do a a mixture of infrastucture & cloud engineering/automation, DevOps, and SecOps.

 🔭 I’m currently working on all sorts of stuff, whatever I happen to throw myself into today!